suryanshsharma97/website-hugo-academic/content/_index.md

           date_start: '2021-11-01'
           date_end: '2022-07-31'
           description: |2-
-            Software Engineer-AI(Deep Learning).
-The project utilizes Deep Learning techniques to perform Search And Rescue Operations (SARS) in flooded areas; detect objects of interest and rescue them by dropping life-saving pods.
+          Software Engineer-AI(Deep Learning) at School of Computer Science.
+The project utilizes Deep Learning techniques(object detection) to perform Search And Rescue Operations (SARS) in flooded areas; detect objects of interest and rescue them by dropping life-saving pods.
 The project was in collaboration with Australia4Innovation and LQTDU Vietnam.

-Required Skill:
-            * TensorFlow
-            * PyTorch
-            * OpenCV
-            * Python (Programming Language)
-            * Deep Learning
+          * Developed computer vision model tailored to different terrains (forests, water bodies, hilly areas) to minimize false positives and enhance environment-specific detection for detecting people drowning in floods.
+          * Winner of NSW State iAwards 2024 in goverment and public sector.

         - title: Casual Academic
           company: University of Technology, Sydney